WerWolv/Documentation/pattern_language/core-language/comments.md

 */

 /**
-    This is a doc comment documenting a function that adds two number together
+    This is a doc comment documenting a function that adds two numbers together
     @param x The first parameter.
     @param y The second parameter.
     @return The sum of the two parameters.